 Please take care when reheating food, especially rice, and always follow food safety guidelines.

 Yes, you can.
 But again, take care and follow food safety guidelines.
 Put the cooked and cooled chicken and rice into an airtight container and place in the freezer, where it will keep for up to 1 month.
 Defrost overnight in the fridge and reheat as above.

 Lemon and Garlic Chicken Traybake with Saffron Rice Pilaf

 - 8 chicken thighs and/or legs skin on, bone in

 - 2 teaspoons oregano

-- 400g chicken stock (from a stock cube is fine – I used Kallo Organic Chicken Stock Cubes)
+- 400 ml chicken stock (from a cube is fine – I use Kallo Organic Chicken Stock Cubes)

 - 1 teaspoon oregano

-- Nestle the partly squeezed lemon quarters and slightly bashed garlic cloves amongst the chicken and then put the dish in the oven for 40 minutes.
+- Nestle the partly squeezed lemon quarters and slightly bashed garlic cloves amongst the chicken and then put the tray in the oven for 40 minutes.

 - Put your feet up for 15 minutes (with or without a glass of wine - your call).
 Then make the rice.